Fiscus Judaicus: Domitian

 Domitian's ruling opened the door to possibilities of blackmail in Rome and in all Italy.
 Charges of following Judaism were easily made but difficult to disprove, not least because the practices of certain philosophical sects resembled some Jewish customs.
 As a result, many people chose to settle with the accusers out of court rather than risk the uncertainties of judicial hearings, thus effectively encouraging the blackmailers.
 Titus Flavius Clemens was put to death for "living a Jewish life" or "drifting into Jewish ways" in 95, which may well have been related to the administration of the Fiscus Judaicus under Domitian.

 Schism between Judaism and Christianity

 The Fiscus Judaicus was originally imposed on Jews.
-At the time likely neither the Romans nor the Christians considered their religion to be separate from Judaism.
+At the time likely neither the Romans nor the Christians considered Christianity to be separate from Judaism.
 If anything they would have considered themselves as a Jewish sect.
 Jewish and non-Jewish Christians would therefore be liable to the tax, Marius Heemstra argues.

 However, in 96 Domitian's successor Nerva reformed the administration of fiscus Iudaicus and redefined Judaism as a religion, furthering the distinction between Judaism and Christianity.
 This paved the way for the Roman persecution of Christians that began a few years later and continued until the Edict of Milan in 313.
 The coins of Nerva bear the legend fisci Iudaici calumnia sublata "abolition of malicious prosecution in connection with the Jewish tax", in reference to his reform of the harsh policies of Domitian.